JohannesKlauss/react-use-fetch-factory/README.md

 Pretty neat, eh?

+## What this is not
+This hook is just an abstraction for the data selecting and fetching logic you need to build inside your components.
+This is not handling the fetching and selecting logic itself.
+You need to provide that yourself via selectors and redux middleware with sagas, thunks, etc.

 ## Motivation & How it works
 Hooks are a great way to make our components leaner.
 With the release of react-redux 7 we can finally use Hooks to provide our store to components.
 Previously we had to use `connect` to